JiadongWANG94/3D-Perception-and-Modeling/README.md

 ```
 The code of this toolbox is written by *Jean-Emmanuel DESCHAUD*, *Hugues THOMAS* and *Xavier ROYNARD*.
 This toolbox is offered to Master students of SJTU-ParisTech Elite Institut of Technoligy as correlation of in-class TDs of the course **'Perception 3D et Modélisation'**.

+## Applications
-Based on the toolbox, some of applications are done by *Jiadong WANG*:
+Based on the toolbox, some of applications are done by *Jiadong WANG*.

-**Urban accessibility diagnosis based on MLS point clouds**
+### Urban accessibility diagnosis based on MLS point clouds

 This is the final project of class *3D perception and modelizaiton* of SJTU-ParisTech Elite Institut of Technology held by Prof. Jean-Emmanuel Deschaud form Mines ParisTech.
 In this project, I tried to realize part of functions described in the paper *Urban accessibility diagnosis based on MLS point clouds*, including segmentation of facades, roads, curbs and objects.